top of page

 It’s not just that you don’t know how to slow down.
 It’s that slowing down brings you closer to feelings you haven’t had space to feel.

-I had this beautiful life but I had built it from pressure, expectation, and survival, not alignment.
+I had this beautiful life but I had built it from a place of pressure, expectation and survival, not alignment.
+That's when I realised the problem wasn’t my life, it was the disconnection from myself inside of it.

 Things didn’t begin to change until I started to come back to myself within my life.
+This meant creating safety in my body that allowed me to feel more present, more steady, more connected.

-To start asking simple questions like:
+That allowed me to start asking simple questions like:

 • What do I feel right now?